Inflect logo

 Natural Disaster Risk

-Pensacola has a high natural disaster risk profile, with a FEMA National Risk Index score of 87.72 out of 100 as of September 2025.
-This requires that data centers in the area be built to stringent resiliency standards.
+Pensacola has a High natural disaster risk profile, with a FEMA National Risk Index score of 87.72 as of September 2025.
+The most significant threats are driven by its coastal location and regional weather patterns.

 WHY CHOOSE US?Helping You Find Connectivity Solutions For Your Business